-We use tiered pricing for vaccines as an equitable way to achieve twin objectives: to expand access to people who need vaccination, and to ensure sufficient return on investment over time to support the complex and costly research and development and other activities necessary to create new vaccines and address post-licensure regulatory requirements as well as the manufacturing capacity needed to supply them.
+We use tiered pricing for vaccines as an equitable way to achieve twin objectives: to expand access for people who can benefit from vaccination, and to ensure sufficient return on investment over time to support the complex and costly research and development and other activities necessary to create new vaccines and address post-licensure regulatory requirements as well as the manufacturing capacity needed to supply them.

-We consider a variety of factors in arriving at a price in a given country, including public health needs, the health and economic value of the vaccine, the country’s ability to support vaccine delivery and achieve population health coverage, its level of economic development, its fiscal capacity for investments in health and actual health spending, its mechanism and policies for procuring vaccines, and others.
+We consider a variety of factors in arriving at a price in a given country, including public health need and burden of disease, the health economic value of the vaccine, the country’s ability to support vaccine delivery and achieve population health coverage, its level of economic development, its fiscal capacity for investments in health and actual health spending, its mechanism and policies for procuring vaccines and others.